robcarver17/pysystemtrade/docs/introduction.md

 Once again we have the now familiar accounting object.

+*Note that the order of stages in the list passed to System isn't relevant#

+## Config objects

-Let's introduce the idea of **config** objects.
+Now let's introduce the idea of **config** objects.

+(code continues from [same place](/examples/introduction/simplesystem.py) as before)

-Configuration objects can be created directly from a dictionary or by reading in files written in (yaml)[http:/pyyaml.org.
+Configuration objects can be created directly from a dictionary or by reading in files written in (yaml)[http:/pyyaml.org].
 To reproduce the setup we had above directly from a directory we'd create this config:

 ```python
 from sysdata.configdata import Config